 Understandable, Stock is a certificate of investment amount and shares are ownership in the company you invest in.
 The owner of shares is a shareholder or one of the owners of the issuing company.

 Stocks are an important concept in finance and investment.
 In Vietnam, stocks are listed on stock exchanges, such as the Ho Chi Minh City Stock Exchange (HOSE) or the Hanoi Stock Exchange (HNX).
-The value of stocks can fluctuate over time based on many factors, including the company's business performance, industry information, and the general economic situation.
+The value of stocks can change over time based on many factors, including the company's business performance, industry information, and the general economic situation.
+So the question Which stocks should I invest in? also interested many investors.

 Stocks are an important concept in finance and investing.